Profit-Driven Team Grouping in Social Networks: LP-Based Approximation Algorithms

-To tackle this challenge, we adopt ellipsoid algorithm \citep{grotschel1981ellipsoid} which is capable of solving certain LP problems where the number of constraints is exponential in polynomial time.
-The idea of the ellipsoid method can be roughly described in the following.
-Given a non-degenerate convex set $S$, we would like to test whether $S$ is empty or not.
-We start with an ellipsoid which is guaranteed to contain $S$.
-At each iteration, we check if the center of the current ellipsoid is in $S$.
-If it is, we are done, we can conclude that $S$ is nonempty.
-Otherwise, we take a hyperplane through the center such that $S$ is contained in of the two half-ellipsoids.
+To address this challenge, we rely on the ellipsoid algorithm \citep{grotschel1981ellipsoid} and the dual problem (\textbf{Dual LP of P.1}).
+On a high level, we use the ellipsoid method to test whether a given non-degenerate convex set $S$ is empty or not.
+Here, $S$ represents the feasibility region of the dual problem.
+This method starts with an ellipsoid that is guaranteed to contain $S$.
+In each iteration, it determines whether the center of the current ellipsoid is in $S$.
+If the answer is ``yes,'', then $S$ is nonempty, which indicates that the current solution is feasible.
+In this case, the method tries a smaller ellipsoid that decreases the objective function.
+Otherwise, the method finds a violated constraint through an (approximate) separation oracle and tries a smaller ellipsoid whose center satisfies that constraint.
+Geometrically, we take a hyperplane through the center of the original ellipsoid such that $S$ is contained in one of the two half-ellipsoids.
 We take the smallest ellipsoid completely containing this half-ellipsoid, whose volume is substantially smaller than the volume of the previous ellipsoid.
-We iterate on this new ellipsoid.
-In the worst case we need to iterate until the volume of the bounding ellipsoid gets below a pre-specified threshold value, in which case we can conclude that $S$ is empty.
-It turns out that only a polynomial number of iterations are required in the case of linear programming.
-The algorithm does not require an explicit description of the linear program.
-All that is required is a polynomial time Separating Oracle, which checks whether a point lies in $S$ or not, and returns a separating hyperplane in the latter case.
+This process iterates until the volume of the bounding ellipsoid is sufficiently small, in which case $S$ is considered empty; that is, we cannot find a feasible solution with a smaller objective.
+This process takes a polynomial number of iterations for solving linear problems.
+We do not require an explicit description of LP to make this method work; we only need a polynomial-time (approximate) separation oracle to examine whether a point lies in $S$ or not and, in the latter case, return a separating hyperplane.

-We refer to the above relaxed \textsc{TeamGrouping} problem as the primal LP.
-The dual to this primal LP associates a price $y(u)$ for each node $u \in \mathcal{V}$:
+Here, we formally introduce our algorithm.
+We next present \textbf{Dual LP of P.1}, the dual to the primal LP.
+In the dual problem, we assign a price $y(u)$ to each node $u \in \mathcal{V}$.

-We leverage the ellipsoid method for exponential-sized LP with an (approximate) separation oracle to establish an approximation-preserving reduction from \textsc{MincostTeamSelection}, as defined in the following, to primal LP.
+We leverage the ellipsoid method for exponential-sized LP with an (approximate) separation oracle to solve this problem.
+In particular, in each iteration of the ellipsoid method, we solve the \textsc{MincostTeamSelection} problem approximately to obtain a polynomial-time approximate separation oracle to check the feasibility of the current solution.